BioNomad/tuftsTutorials/docs/omics/intro-to-proteomics/00_background.md

 ## Mass Spetrometry

-Now that our peptides have been separated, we need to gather more information to be able to identify these peptides. **Mass Spectrometry** can be used to gain information about the composition of these peptides, where-in:
+Now that our peptides have been separated, we need to gather more information to be able to identify these peptides. **Mass Spectrometry (MS)** can be used to gain information about the composition of these peptides, where-in:

 - Analytes are ionized into gas-phase ions
 - The ionized analyates are then separated based on their mass (m) to charge (z) ratio